LinkedInAttic/sbt-restli/README.md

 import sbt._
 import Keys._

+/**
+ * This build includes the rest.All trait, enabling all pegasus project types.
+ */
 object Example extends Build with restli.All {

   val baseSettings = Seq(
-    // add any resolvers required for the below library dependencies here )
+    // add any resolvers required for the plugin library dependency here (see above if building from source) )

   /**